Quantum limit cycles and synchronization from a measurement perspective: Quantum van der Pol oscillator

 The Lindblad dissipator is $\mathcal{D}[o]\rho = o\rho o^\dag -(o^\dag o \rho + \rho o^\dag o)/2$.
 The oscillator's frequency is $\omega$, and $\kappa_1$, $\kappa_2$, and $\kappa$ are the rates of linear gain, nonlinear two-excitation loss, and linear loss, respectively.
 The master equation is invariant under a phase shift, $a\rightarrow a \exp(i\phi_0)$, which corresponds to a \Usymm.

 The connection between the quantum and classical vdP oscillators is evident in the time evolution of the oscillator's amplitude $\expval{a} \equiv \Tr[a\rho]$,

 When the state is initialized as a coherent state $\ket{\alpha}$ and assuming that it remains a coherent state, one can approximate the last term in \cref{eq:mf_qvdp1}: $\expval*{a^\dag a^2} \approx \abs{\expval{a}}^2\expval{a}$.
 The assumption is valid for short time scales compared to the strength of decoherence, where fluctuations play a negligible role.
 Within this approximation, one obtains the equation of motion for a vdP limit-cycle oscillator presented in \cref{eq:vdP} (there, we have set $\kappa=0$).
-In general, however, the fluctuations that stem from the coupling to the environment and that are inherently described by the master equation~\eqref{eq:qvdp} cannot be neglected.
-In the following, we analyze the full master equation to describe the regime of small excitation numbers quantitatively correctly.
+In general, however, this approximation does not hold, and therefore, in the following, we analyze the full master equation.